 Upon selection, award winners will be expected to prepare data papers that fully describe the datasets and submit them for publication in an open-access journal.
 Pensoft Publishers, who worked closely with GBIF to develop the biodiversity data paper concept, have agreed to waive publication charges for the winning entries, submitted to Biodiversity Data Journal using Pensoft’s Arpha writing tool.

-Students interested in being nominated must submit their applications to a Head of Delegation of a GBIF Participant country (see the complete list).
+Students interested in being nominated must submit their applications to a Head of Delegation of a GBIF Participant country.
 National delegations are responsible for forwarding up to two nominations to the GBIF Secretariat by 15 July 2017.
 The winners will be announced at the 24th GBIF Governing Board meeting, taking place in Helsinki, Finland in September 2017.

 Given their responsibility for reviewing applications and selecting nominees, GBIF national delegations are likely to set earlier deadlines for potential student nominees.
 For detailed information on any specific country, graduate students who wish to seek nomination for the awards should consult the websites of their national GBIF Participants or contact the Head of Delegation or node manager directly.